 - Neighborhood Improvements, Infrastructure and Resiliency - $23 million

-With input from the community and assessment of Citywide needs, a list of projects to be funded through the GO Bond has been compiled.
+With input from the community and assessment of city-wide needs, a list of projects to be funded through GO Bonds has been compiled.

 - New Hollywood Police Department Headquarters

 - Preservation of Open Space through the acquisition of the former Sunset Golf Course and revitalization of Orangebrook and Hollywood Beach Golf Courses